 As we watched the third taxi drive away leaving us still standing on the curb, we started to wonder if an adventure to the abandoned Olympic bobsled track on the hillside of Trebevic Mountain was going to happen.
 The first driver said he didn’t know where it was.
 The second simply said no. The third told us he hasn’t gone there since the war.
 When we had read about visiting the remains of the 1984 Sarajevo Olympic bobsled track no one mentioned any difficulty in catching a cab.

 Actually, the details about visiting the track were fairly vague.
 There are tour buses that make the trip, but none stay long enough to explore.
 Some people hike it, but most get lost and find it takes much longer and is much more strenuous than they anticipated.
-No sections of the track are labeled on Google Maps.
+No sections of the track were labeled on Google Maps.

 UPDATE: As of April 2018 there is now a Sarajevo Cable Car!
-More information here!

-Our driver easily navigated the narrow, curving streets through the hillside neighborhood.
+Our driver easily navigated the narrow, curving streets through the hillside neighborhoods of Sarajevo.
 He waved to people walking along the street.
 He stopped the car and put down his window to talk to men standing outside their homes and cutting wood near the curb.
 When cars would approach from the opposite direction, he would simply put his car in reverse and find a space wide enough for the other car to pass.
 This was his neighborhood, he told us, and he knew it well.

-The car groaned as we ascended the steep road.
+The car groaned as we ascended the steep and winding roads above Sarajevo.
 At times, I wondered if the car would make it.
 But, then my concern turned elsewhere.
 We kept going and going and I began to worry if the driver was taking us to the right place.
 My sideways looks at Kris were going unnoticed, so I looked out the window at the quickly changing landscape.
 The cluster of houses were left behind and we entered a wooded area.
 We passed a large building, well, at least what used to be a building.
 It was once a hotel, we learned.
 Now, it was nothing but crumbling walls surrounded by overgrown foliage.

 Eventually, we came to a parking lot, but we bypassed it and turned down a rustic, one-lane path barely wide enough for the car.
 Branches scraped against the doors.
 When we encountered walkers, the driver slowed to a crawl and then stopped to let the people negotiate their way around the vehicle.
 Finally we came to a clearing and we pulled into it.
 “The beginning part of the track,” announced the driver as he pointed in the direction of a concrete slab surrounded by forest.

 The structure looked sorely out of place and resembled nothing of Olympic grandeur.
-Amateur graffiti covered part of the track.
+Amateur graffiti covered part of the bobsled track.
 Damp moss and broken glass covered the small stands.
 I stood at the edge and felt it impossible that Olympic athletes had stood in the exact same spot.

 We walked toward the first downhill drop and when I peered over the edge, my imagination came to life.
 I pictured the track slick with ice, thick snow on the ground and crowds cheering in the stands.
 I felt a rush of adrenaline and the sensation of gaining speed down the track, hurtling toward the first turn.
 In reality, the structure was there, but the elements were missing.